Chapter 108

 and how much is legit.
 Maybe they do like those kids, and are proud of their

-growth, but they still used them.
-If not to take over the world or whatever in
+growth, but they’re still using them.
+If not to take over the world or whatever

-the future, then to at least change my mind about them.
-What did they call it
+in the future, then to at least change my mind about them.
+What did they call

-during the Vietnam War?
-Minds and Souls, no Hearts and Minds, where they try to
+it during the Vietnam War?
+Minds and Souls, no Hearts and Minds, where they try

-win over the people as a way to win the war.
-They think they’re going to win me
+to win over the people as a way to win the war.
+They think they’re going to win

 “We’re here,” Chloe says as the car comes to a stop and she